-It’s taken a while, but Land Rover seems all in about off-road adventures these days.
+It’s taken a while, but Land Rover seems “all in” about off-road adventures these days.
 We cover their newest US competitions elsewhere in this issue [See p.
 34 -ed], but for sheer brass, we turn to the Bowler Defender.

 Drew Bowler created his eponymous company, Bowler, in 1985 to create off-road rally, or “comp safari,,” vehicles, using Land Rovers as the basis for his creations.
 His success as a builder resulted in Land Rover’s purchase of the company in 2019, and it’s now part of the JLR’s Special Vehicle Operations.